jpedroh/mach/README.md

 # mach
-An open-source flight planning tool for flight simulation.
+An open-source flight planning tool for flight simulation, heavily based on JS and HTML.

 ## changelog
 - v1.0